r-hub/crandb/README.md

 ```

 ```
-## CRAN package httr 0.3, 5 months ago
+## CRAN package httr 0.3, 8 months ago
 ## Title: Tools for working with URLs and HTTP
 ## Maintainer: Hadley Wickham <h.wickham@gmail.com>
 ## Author: Hadley Wickham <h.wickham@gmail.com>
 ## Date/Publication: 2014-03-20 03:03:51
 ## Depends: R (>= 3.0.0)
 ## Description: Provides useful tools for working with HTTP connections.
-Is a
+Is
-##     simplified wrapper built on top of RCurl.
-It is much much less configurable
+##     a<U+000a>simplified wrapper built on top of RCurl.
+It is much much less
-##     but because it only attempts to encompass the most common operations it is
+##     configurable<U+000a>but because it only attempts to encompass the most
-##     also much much simpler.
+##     common operations it is<U+000a>also much much simpler.
 ## Imports: RCurl (>= 1.95-0), stringr (>= 0.6.1), digest (*), tools (*), methods
 ##     (*)
 ## License: MIT + file LICENSE